 Accidents happen.
-It can be your mistake, another driver’s fault, or due to bad weather and difficult road conditions.
-Whatever the reason, remember the following steps and learn them in advance.
+It can be your mistake or another driver’s fault.
+It could also be due to bad weather or difficult road conditions.
+Whatever the reason, remember the following steps and know them in advance.
 You never know when accidents will happen:

 Stay calm and check for injuries

 Do not panic.
 You may be surprised, hurt or angry after the accident, especially if you are the one hit.
 Do your best to stay calm so that you’ll have enough presence of mind to take the right steps after the accident.
 Take a deep breath.
 Check yourself for any injuries.
 See if your passengers are ok.
-If you or anyone of your passengers is badly hurt, call 911 or ask someone to call them for you.
+If you or anyone of your passengers is badly hurt, call 911 or ask someone to call for you.

 Move to safety